Life Through the Lens of Bob Otis

 Throughout his career, Bob had the privilege of crossing paths with several renowned photographers whose work he admired deeply.
 But none were as popular as Ansel Adams, one of the most well-known landscape photographers of the 20th Century.

-A lifelong friendship was formed and a few of Adams’ original photos adorn the walls of Bob’s home at The Oaks to this day.
-Notably, Adams was featured on the cover of TIME magazine in September 1979, holding a camera Bob designed for Adams, which was considered one of the greatest innovations in photography at the time.
+A friendship was formed and a few of Adams’ original photos adorn the walls of Bob’s home at The Oaks to this day.
+Notably, Adams was featured on the cover of TIME magazine in September 1979 with a camera from the company where Bob was Vice President of Marketing.

 Reflecting on his admiration for Adams’ work, Otis points to the iconic “Moonrise, Hernandez, New Mexico” as his favorite work.
 The iconic image is widely thought of as “one of the most famous and iconic photographic images in history,” according to The Ansel Adams Gallery.